 It was established that Trout was a former prisoner for horse theft.
 The trial lasted 8 days.
 Mary also brought the sheet in question as an exhibit in the courtroom.

 - S. Lockhart

 - W. McClung

 - A. Vaughan

 - Richard Blofield

-The trial lasted 8 days, but Trout was found guilty after an hour of deliberation.
-He was convicted of first-degree murder and sentenced to life in prison at the Moundsville State Penitentiary, on July 11.
-John Seward organized a mob to lynch Shue, but George Harrah notified Sheriff Nickel.
+Trout was found guilty after only one hour of deliberation.
+He was convicted of first-degree murder and sentenced to life in prison at the Moundsville State Penitentiary on July 11.
+John Seward organized a mob to lynch Shue, but George Harrah notified Sheriff Hill Nickel.
 The Sheriff persuaded the group to stop because the law had already decided his fate.

 Eventually, the group listened to reason.
 The authorities remained apprehensive.
 They handcuffed Shue to Deputy John Dwyer and the three of them hid in a cornfield until morning.
 Shue was rushed to the Prison.

-Trout bragged that he was going to eventually have seven wives, but didn’t quite make it.
+Trout bragged that he was going to have 7 wives in his life, but didn’t quite make it.
 He died 8 years into his life sentence.
-Many sources state he died from an unknown epidemic in the prison, but rumors suggest he was actually murdered.
+Many sources state he died from an unknown epidemic in the prison.

-Many contemporary sources state Elva had a child out of wedlock in 1895; however, there is absolutely no proof.
-Era publications would have made note of such a scandalous situation during the trial.
-Had Trout taken in another man’s child to raise, his defense team would’ve been used it to his benefit.
-Another fact is that she was likely dead for over 12 hours.
-The crying of a 2-year-old would have drawn attention from neighbors long before midday the next day.
+Many contemporary sources state Elva had a child out of wedlock in 1895, however there is absolutely no proof.
+Era publications would have made note of such a scandalous situation during trial coverage.
+Had Trout taken in another man’s child to raise it as his own, it would’ve been used by his defense team.
+Another fact is that Trout left her body alone for some time.
+The screaming and crying of a 2-year-old would have drawn attention from neighbors long before midday the next day.